IJP International Advisory Board

 Joanne Graham Wilson (France); B.A., LL.B., LL.M., in International & European Law of Economic Relations; post-graduate Dipl. in Meth.
 Psychotherapy & Sociotherapy (Necker Hospital, Adult Psychiatry, U. Paris); Certificate in Psychosynthesis (Institut Français de Psychosynthèse); Founder of New Start Network; Director CAURIF (Centre Auribellois de Formation); former General Secretary of EFPP (European Federation for Psychosynthesis Psychotherapy); former Board member EAP (European Association of Psychotherapy); former teacher U. St. Quentin & Versailles, I.F.P., Centre Source; member of Association for Advancement of Psychosynthesis (AAP); Siret registered counsellor; therapist in private practice.

 Herzel Yogev (Israel); PhD, Clinical Psychologist; Group Analyst and strategic counselling.
 Member of the International Advisory Board of Group Analysis.
 Dr. Yogev also developed a Neuropsychological Diagnostic Test - Combined Attention Test (CAT) designed to diagnose thinking disorders, recognized by the American Mental Health Organization.

 Riccardo Zerbetto (Italy); Consultant of the Ministry of Health in the drug abuse field, contract professor in Psychopathology at the School of Psychiatry of the University of Siena; past-presidents of the European Association for Psychotherapy (EAP), of the Federazione Italiana delle Scuole e Istituti di Gestalt.
 Founder and Director of the Centro Studi di Terapia della Gestalt (CSTG) in Siena and Milan.

-Tragically, Dr. Ken Evans, a long-standing and active UK member of our International Advisory Board, died suddenly, quite recently (July 2015); again, sadly, John Rowan, also from UK, another member of the IAB, died in August 2018.
+Tragically, Dr. Ken Evans, a long-standing and active member of our International Advisory Board, died suddenly (in July 2015); again, sadly, John Rowan, also from UK, another member of the IAB, died in August 2018.
 We now (in 2020-2021) have to share our sincere regrets at the passing of Mony Elkaim in Dec.
 2020.
 David Boadella had been another member of this Advisory Board, but had retired: sadly, in November 2022, he passed away - aged 90.